 Minimum Line Sizes & End Connections

 Normally line sizes below 2” are avoided.
 Threaded connections are not used due to pressure and temperature considerations.
-For hydrocarbon and other flammable / toxic gases threaded connections are strictly prohibited.
-Most designers prefer to use Schedule 80 pipe in high pressure gas compression applications.
+For hydrocarbon and other flammable/toxic gases, threaded connections are strictly prohibited.
+Most designers prefer to use Schedule 80 pipes in high-pressure gas compression applications.

 Suction Isolation Valve